 Farmers initially adopted the Internet to access discussion forums, social media, commodity prices, weather forecasts, and shop for parts.
 Recent advancements in wireless capabilities allowing farmers to wirelessly evaluate irrigation systems, weather stations, field equipment, and employees.
-Those making the most of broadband connectivity are transferring data between a variety of strategically located sensors on the farm and cloud-based storage, pushing prescriptions to applicators, and monitoring real-time alert systems for immediate pest threats.
+Those making the most of broadband connectivity are transferring data between a variety of strategically located sensors on the farm and cloud-based storage, pushing prescriptions to applicators, and monitoring real-time alert systems for immediate pest threats.31

-It is interesting to note that in Statistics Canada's most recent census, the 2016 Census of Agriculture, agricultural operators were queried about their use of emerging digital devices, including those associated with Precision Agriculture (PA) as well as those devices that require wireless and wireline technologies.
-The Appendix 13.1 provides the Statistics Canada applications and technologies usage data for northern Alberta producers.
+It is interesting to note that in Statistics Canada's most recent census, the 2016 Census of Agriculture, agricultural operators were queried about their use of emerging digital devices, including those associated with Precision Agriculture (PA) as well as those devices that require wireless and wireline technologies.32 The Appendix 13.1 provides the Statistics Canada applications and technologies usage data for northern Alberta producers.
 For farm management, 52% of farms in the region are using computers or laptops while 42% reported using smartphones or tablets.

 What is changing is the connectivity of agricultural equipment and the variety of sensors providing raw data to cloud-based analytics services.
 This is evident at the farms in southwestern Ontario, where wireless devices and technologies feed data from multiple access points on the farm, such as the residence, barn, and fields, to cloud services.
 Figure 7 - The Connected Farm, provides a schematic diagram of the various data transmission paths.
 Accessing cloud services will only be possible (or at least work more effectively) when fibre comes closer to the rural areas/farms or when more advanced wireless technologies become available.
 The cloud will support farmers with other technologies and services such as decision support services.
 In addition to farmers, the data and analytics can be sent to analysts and others with access rights.
 New lines of business, businesses, and jobs are being created, often by intermediaries (i.e., information or data brokers).
-As more data is re-purposed and sold, agriculture product and food value chains are becoming more heavily data driven.
-A recent study of field crop producers in southwestern Ontario found that the three access points mentioned above compete for bandwidth and as a result some businesses are subscribing to more than one service provider to ensure
+As more data is re-purposed and sold, agriculture product and food value chains are becoming more heavily data driven.33 A recent study of field crop producers in southwestern Ontario found that the three access points mentioned above compete for bandwidth and as a result some businesses are subscribing to more than one service provider to ensure mobility and reliability.34 It should be noted that most PA data needs to be uploaded rather than downloaded.35

-Mark, Tyler, Whitacre, Brian, and Griffin, Terry; Assessing the Value of Broadband Connectivity for Big Data and Telematics: Technical Efficiency; selected paper prepared for presentation at the Southern Agricultural Economics Association's 2015 Annual Meeting Atlanta, Georgia; 2015-01-31 to 02-03.
+31 Mark, Tyler, Whitacre, Brian, and Griffin, Terry; Assessing the Value of Broadband Connectivity for Big Data and Telematics: Technical Efficiency; selected paper prepared for presentation at the Southern Agricultural Economics Association's 2015 Annual Meeting Atlanta, Georgia; 2015-01-31 to 02-03.